Chandru047/ATM-Console-Application/README.md

-# Console-Based Project: Calculator, ATM Programs, and BookMyShow (Java)
+# Console-Based Project: Calculator, ATM Program, and BookMyShow (Java)

 This repository contains three console-based programs written in Java: a **Calculator** for performing arithmetic operations, an **ATM** for simulating basic banking functionalities, and a **BookMyShow** program for managing movie ticket bookings.
 These programs demonstrate the use of Java's core concepts in a simple and interactive way.